convex-eth/voting/docs/delegation.md

 1. `delegation.getDelegateAtEpoch(user, epoch)` — finds who the user delegated to during the proposal's epoch
 2. `delegation.balanceAtEpochOf(delegate, epoch)` — the delegate's total accumulated delegatee weight
 3. `delegation.userWeightAtEpochOf(user, epoch)` — the user's own truncated weight (used for removing from delegate)
+4. `delegation.sync(user)` — called when the user's vlCVX balance exceeds their Delegation weight (truncated comparison)
+5. `delegation.getSyncSnapshot(user)` — returns `(epoch, preSyncWeight, timestamp)` used for timestamp-based weight removal in voting contracts

 ### The Truncation Problem